-'''

 ./sls_detector_put rx_fifodepth 1000

-'''

 One needs to keep into account that in 16 bit mode for 1 image we expect each slsReceiver to allocate 0.5MB.
 So for 1000 images, we expect 500MB memory for each receiver.
 This can be monitored in Linux with "top" or "free -m".
+To receive the max number of images possible on the detector, a minimum of 8 GB of memories are required.
+For very high frame rate, very long measurements, we had to increase the rx_fifodepth to 10000 images but this only in 4, 8, 16 bit mode.
+In 32 bit mode it will assign 40 GB of memory, which is more than what normal PC would have.
+So make sure you do not require too much memory.